datagouv/hydra/README.md

 - if the remote resource is tabular (csv or excel-like), convert it to a PostgreSQL table, ready for APIfication, and to parquet to offer another distribution of the data
 - if the remote resource is a geojson, convert it to PMTiles to offer another distribution of the data
 - if the remote resource is parquet, ingest it into a PostgreSQL table for API exposition (similarly to csv/excel resources)
+- if the remote resource is a zip archive holding a single analysable file, extract it and analyse it as its own format
 - if the remote resource is an OGC service (WFS or WMS), fetch capabilities and extract layer metadata
 - probe CORS headers on external resources during crawling
 - send crawl and analysis info to a udata instance